Skip to content

 Built so your face stays on your device.

 Face detection runs in your browser.
-Search uses public engines without ever sending your image.
+Public search engines receive a derived face crop, never your original photo.
 DMCA notices file under your own name through templates that meet 17 USC §512(c)(3) statutory requirements.
 Each part of the architecture is designed so your biometric data lives on your side, not ours.

 Breakthrough 1